 Polysulphate helps granulation and increases output.
 For operators there are advantages: due to Polysulphate’s high crystal strength there is less likelihood of dust during production and handling.

 Contributing to Yield Increases

 Protecting the yield potential of the crop is key.
-For many farmers the main fertilizer raw materials will continue to be ammonium nitrate, urea, superphosphates, MOP and SOP.
-Compatible with all these, Polysulphate is the new alternative for use in NPK Fertilizers.
+For many farmers the main fertiliser raw materials will continue to be ammonium nitrate, urea, superphosphates, MOP and SOP.
+Compatible with all these, Polysulphate is the new alternative for use in NPK Fertilisers.
 It provides timely, and available, essential S, K, Mg and Ca. Farmers respond well to the offer of a cost-effective and efficient nutrient boost.
 The crops respond positively too.